 Brussels Sprouts with Horseradish Cream Sauce

 You’ll love the flavor and simplicity of steamed Brussels Sprouts with Horseradish Cream Sauce!
-Steamed sprouts with a tangy sauce on the side and ready in 20-minutes!
-This healthy side dish pairs beautifully with prime rib, beef tenderloin or turkey!
+Tender sprouts accompanied with zesty horseradish flavor.
+This healthy vegetable side dish pairs beautifully with prime rib, beef tenderloin, ham or turkey and is ready in 20-minutes.

 Brussels sprouts are one of those cruciferous vegetables you either hate or love, but I think you’ll LOVE them with this lemon infused Horseradish Cream Sauce!

-Bring the water to a boil; place the steamer basket in the saucepan then add the prepped brussel sprouts; leave the lid OFF for the first 5- minutes then reduce heat to low and place a cover on the saucepan.
+• Bring the water to a boil; place the steamer basket in the pan then add the prepped brussel sprouts; leave the lid OFF for the first 5- minutes then reduce heat to low then cover.
 Leaving the lid off at first releases the natural gases and acids in the sprouts, which results in a brighter green, flavorful vegetable.

 Brussels sprouts steaming

-Steam the brussel sprouts for 20-minutes or so – just until they’re barely fork tender.
-Turn the stove heat off, leave the brussels sprouts in the steamer covered until ready to serve.
+• Steam for 20-minutes or so – just until they’re barely fork tender.
+Turn the stove heat off, leave them in the steamer covered until ready to serve.
 (Don’t let them sit for more than 10-minutes)

-In a medium size saucepan on medium-low heat, melt butter, whisk in flour, add milk and buttermilk.
-Combine well, remove from heat; add horseradish and lemon; stir till combined; salt and pepper to taste
+• In a medium size saucepan on medium-low heat, melt butter, whisk in flour, add milk and buttermilk.
+Combine well, remove from heat; add horseradish and lemon; stir till combined; salt and pepper to taste; drizzle some of the sauce over Brussels sprouts and serve

 Yield for groups

-If you’re drizzling the sprouts with the sauce, one cup should be enough.
-However, if you’re serving the cream sauce on the side, double the recipe because people always want more sauce.
+If you’re drizzling the sauce, one cup should be enough.
+However, if you’re serving it on the side, double the recipe because people always want more sauce.

 Make ahead and storage

 Store the Horseradish Cream Sauce in an airtight container in the fridge for up to 3 days.
-To reheat, either put it in the microwave or in a saucepan on the stovetop.
+To reheat, either put it in the microwave or reheat on the stovetop.
+(Sauce thickens upon refrigeration, so you may have to add a little water.)

 Horseradish Cream Sauce being spoon drizzled over brussels sprouts